 Another well-known ex-NBA player who found solace in the Jehovah’s Witness faith is Michael Adams, who played in the league for 11 seasons and now serves as a minister in his religious community.
 AC Green, a three-time champion with the Los Angeles Lakers, has also embraced his faith as a significant aspect of his life after retiring from the NBA.

-No matter what religion NBA athletes adhere to, it’s evident that their faith plays a major role in shaping their values and decisions, both during their careers and after retirement.
+No matter what religion NBA athletes adhere to, it’s evident that their faith plays a significant role in shaping their values and decisions, both during their careers and after retirement.
 The example of these ex-NBA players who are now Jehovah’s Witnesses shows how religious beliefs can have a powerful influence on an athlete’s life – often even taking precedence over their professional pursuits.

 Famous NBA Players Who Became Jehovah’s Witnesses